VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Cart/objects/cart-type.md

 # CartType ==~object~==

-The `CartType` defines the properties and fields associated with a shopping cart.
+This type defines the properties and fields associated with a shopping cart.

 ## Fields